-If you have dental questions, our La Jolla and Rancho Santa Fe dentists would be only too happy to provide you with the answers.
+If you have dental questions, La Jolla dentist Dr. Weston Spencer would be only too happy to provide you with the answers.
 With decades of combined experience, Drs.
-Weston Spencer and James Lovell have created thousands of healthy, radiant smiles, and they would welcome the opportunity to do the same for you.
+Weston Spencer and Lindy Rucks have created thousands of healthy, radiant smiles, and they would welcome the opportunity to do the same for you.
 The following page features answers to some of the most common dental questions asked by patients of our San Diego practice; however, you can get answers to your specific questions during a confidential, one-on-one consultation with one of our experienced dentists.
 Simply contact our restorative, general, and cosmetic dentistry practice, and we’ll take care of the rest.

 Are You Accepting New Patients?

 Yes!
-We always welcome new patients to our La Jolla and Rancho Santa Fe dental offices.
+We always welcome new patients to our La Jolla dental office.
 We treat patients of all ages – from children to senior citizens – so all are welcome.
 If you are in the San Diego area we would love the opportunity to answer your dental questions and take care of you and your family for all of your cosmetic, restorative, and preventative dentistry needs.

 Do You Do Pediatric Dentistry?

 Yes.
-While our offices do not focus on pediatric dentistry, we are happy and well equipped to provide dental care to children of all ages.
+While our office does not focus on pediatric dentistry, we are happy and well equipped to provide dental care to children of all ages.

 When Should My Child’s First Visit Be?